-As we spend our days practicing social distancing, we turn to social media to stay connected and up-to-date on the latest news about the COVID-19 pandemic.
+As we spend our days practising social distancing, we turn to social media to stay connected and up-to-date on the latest news about the COVID-19 pandemic.
 However, as many of us know, social media is also a source of fake news.
-From at-home remedies for Coronavirus to news that the virus has been developed as a biochemical weapon, Helicopter spraying disinfectant in some specific countries and even sniffing cocaine to sterilize one’s nostrils of the Coronavirus spread we have heard it all.
+From at-home remedies for Coronavirus to news that the virus has been developed as a biochemical weapon, Helicopter spraying disinfectant in some specific countries and even sniffing cocaine to sterilize one’s nostrils of the Coronavirus spread, we have heard it all.

 Identifying Hoax Remedies

 We are constantly looking for remedies; things like eating or drinking certain things to cure COVID-19 and fake treatments can put people’s lives in danger.
 Yes, sometimes things can be harmless, such as increased spice in foods to increase immunity and others, but what about dangerous suggestions such as drinking bleach to kill the virus?
 Our responsibility is to be aware of these pieces of information floating all over the internet and not to encourage the passing of information that we don’t ourselves understand entirely.